suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

 > filter(gapminder, country == c("Rwanda", "Afghanistan"))

-I had assumed that the above line of code wouldn't output anything since there are no countries that has a name `c("Rwanda","Afghanistan")`.
+I had assumed that the above line of code wouldn't output anything since there are no countries that had a name called `c("Rwanda","Afghanistan")`.
 But when I actually ran the code, it gave me an output.
 And it was only until I ran what I thought was the correct version using the `%in%` function that I realized the first version didn't output as much data as my version of the code.
 So always explicitly check, and never assume anything!

 -   Helpful tutorials you read: